 FREE ADD / ADHD On-line Peer Coaching – 9 “Chat” check-in sessions daily.
 Name your task.
 Later, share how well you’re doing.
 Get feedback from fellow participants.
 Use as many of the check-ins as you’d like.
 Courtesy of Tara McGillicudy’s Living with ADD/ADHD Coaching

 Your Path Forward – A FREE self-coaching group offered by Coach Linda Walker.
 Watch the videos or read the weekly tips and try the assignments.
 Accountability feature built in.
 Some interaction with the coach.

 If there’s no group meeting nearby, try an on-line forum or Blog.
 Here are a few possibilities:

-Other Facebook pages provide information and posts, with comments being the way their readers interact.
+For parents, many Facebook pages provide information and posts, with comments being the way their readers interact.
 For parents, CHADD has a very active page as do Our ADHD Story and My Little Villagers.
+ADHD Kids Care is a more typical support page.
 For parents facing very difficult behavior, Surviving the Storm is somewhere you can feel comfortable and get understanding support and advice.
 ADD freeSources has a mix of posts about both children and adults.